 By signing below, the parties agree to the terms and conditions of the West Virginia State Government HIPAA Business Associate Addendum including the terms and conditions outlined in this APPENDIX A of the document.

+Approved for.
+Approved for.

-Approved for: West Virginia Public Employees Insurance Agency
+West Virginia Public Employees Wellness Program Vendor

+Insurance Agency

+Brian A. Cunningham, Director Date Date